 Is There Any Way I Can Minimize the Effect of My Scar Tissue?

 The best way you can minimize the effect of your scar tissue is to take very good care of your skin.
 When your skin is healthy, it is much easier for the surgeon to work with and makes your recovery from revision rhinoplasty easier.
 Rhinoplasty scars are usually found inside your nose, but they will still reap the benefits of excellent skin care.

 Another way to keep your scars from affecting your revision rhinoplasty is to allow plenty of time between the procedures.
 Scar tissue softens over time, which makes it easier to manipulate during surgery.

 Choosing a Revision Rhinoplasty Surgeon

 Scar tissue is only one of the challenges faced by plastic surgeons during revision rhinoplasty, so it’s very important that you choose a surgeon who knows what they’re doing.
-One who is board-certified and specializes in revision rhinoplasty with a great deal of experience in both primary and revision rhinoplasty will be your best option.
+Choosing a surgeon who is board-certified and specializes in revision rhinoplasty, with a great deal of experience in both primary and revision rhinoplasty, will be your best option.